PA-Games-SSDDR/pybharphonetic/README.rst

 pybharphonetic
 =================
-Python implementation of the any Indian language to phonetic-typing software
+Python implementation of the any Indian language to phonetic software

 License
 =======